Sylius/Sylius/docs/customization/model.rst

 Under the ``sylius_*`` where ``*`` is the name of the bundle of the model you are customizing, in our case it will be the ``SyliusShippingBundle`` -> ``sylius_shipping``.

-That in Sylius-Standard configuration is overridden already, but you may check if it correctly overridden.
+That in Sylius-Standard configuration is overridden already, but you may check if it is correctly overridden.

 .. code-block:: yaml